 - Top Gear France debuted in 2015, complete with "Le Stig."

 - An unofficial German equivalent called D Motor, which featured frequent Top Gear Sixth Ranger guest Sabine Schmitz among its hosts.
 They appeared in an episode of Series 11 in 2008, in a series of challenges against the UK crew.
 Schmitz later appeared as a presenter during Series 23.

-To add a frequently asked question, it has nothing to do with the driving game series on the SNES, but does have a relationship with the Forza series for Xbox.
-There was enough confusion about this that the BBC sued Kemco, the publishers of that game (which is called Top Racer in Japan).
-The Beeb holds the copyright to the title several times over; the original use of the show name was way back in 1967 with the birth of Radio One.
+To add a frequently asked question, it has nothing to do with Kemco's racing game series with the same name, but does have a relationship with the Forza series for Xbox.
+There was enough confusion about this that the BBC sued Kemco, the publishers of that game (which was called Top Racer in Japan for the first two installments).
+The Beeb holds the trademark to the title several times over; the original use of the show name was way back in 1967 with the birth of Radio One.
 Left-field DJ John Peel presented Top Gear with John Peel, which showcased the very best in avant-garde music, with comedy interludes from the sort of people who later became Monty Python and The Bonzo Dog Band.

 This show is Troperiffic and currently nearing being Trope Overdosed.
 Therefore, examples have been split into multiple pages: